 International divorce counselling

-What is an International Divorce?
+What is an international divorce?

-• there is property or assets abroad.
+• There is property or assets abroad

-Which law is applied?
+Which law applies?

-• The nationality of the partners.
+• The nationality of the partners

 Important aspects of an international divorce

-Need legal advice in an international divorce?
+Do you need legal advice on an international divorce?

 Sandra Verburgt